Physics-Enhanced Machine Learning: a position paper for dynamical systems investigations: Why is there a need to go beyond data-driven for dynamical systems?

 As schematically shown in Figure 2, sensors can be used to obtain measurements of the wind turbine.
-However, each $y_{measured}$ would be different from $y_{true}$ since observations are affected measurements errors caused for example by instrument measurement noise.
-An ML algorithm can then be used to build, for example, a regression model of the measurements or to build an approximation of the $f(\bf{x})$ using a set of recorded inputs and outputs.
+However, each $y_{measured}$ would be different from $y_{true}$ since observations are affected measurements errors caused for example by instrument measurement noise and/or systematic errors or biases (e.g., calibration issues, sensor drift).
+A ML algorithm can then be used to build, for example, a regression model of the measurements or to build an approximation of the $f(\bf{x})$ using a set of recorded inputs and outputs.
 However, the full characterization of the inputs (and outputs) is usually not possible: they are time-varying, non-stationary, affected by noise, difficult to be directly measured and if reconstructed, they might be obtained with an insufficient spatial and temporal resolution, some conditions might not be observed (incomplete domain coverage) and it might not be possible to disentangle the contributions of different inputs.
-Depending on the data-driven techniques selected (e.g. Artificial Neural Networks, Gaussian Process (GP) regression models \cite{bishop}), informative data availability and hyperparameters ($\boldsymbol{ \theta}_D$) of the data-driven model identified, there would be a data-driven error.
+Depending on the data-driven techniques selected (e.g., Artificial Neural Networks, Gaussian Process (GP) \cite{bishop}), informative data availability and hyperparameters ($\boldsymbol{ \theta}_D$) of the data-driven model identified, there would be a data-driven error.
 This data-driven error can be split into two parts: ``model structural errors" \cite{Schouken} and model parameters.
 To avoid confusion with the physics-based model of the structure, ``model structural errors" are going to be referred to as model form errors.
-Model form errors account for the many plausible model choices and model parametrization, caused by limited and incomplete noisy data.
+Model form errors account for the many plausible model choices and model parametrization, caused by limited and incomplete noisy data, as well as errors in the computer implementation/solver.
 The model parameters include those estimated from data automatically and model hyperparameters (set manually and to be tuned to estimate model parameters).